 The holiday season — aka travel armageddon — is nearly upon us.
 Minimize the hassles this year with our handy checklist of everything you'll need to make the experience less stressful for both you and your four-legged companion.

 A record number of Americans traveled 50 or more miles during the 2017 holiday season, and the trend shows no signs of stopping in 2018.

-Though it's unknown just how many will be accompanied by animals, the vast majority of travelers, roughly 45 million or so, will pile into automobiles and motor onto the nation's roadways, while the remainder will take to the skies, rails, or waterways.
+Though it's unknown just how many of these humans will be accompanied by animals, the vast majority of travelers, roughly 45 million, will pile into automobiles and motor onto the nation's roadways, while the remainder will take to the skies, rails, or waterways.

 No matter what means of transportation you opt for, you'll want to troubleshoot any potential problems in advance.
 To help you pack accordingly, here are the must-have items you and your pet will need for the journey ahead.

 At the very least, you'll want the following: